jgorman/rails-form-validation/README.md

     }) do |form| %>
 ```

-Here is the form configured with the default values in HTML.
+Here is a form configured with the default values in HTML to show
+configuration outside of Rails.

 ```html
 <form